FnOio/fnoio.github.io/rml/function-examples.md

     fno:returns         ( grel:stringOut ) .
 ```

-Predicate `fno:expects` provides info about the parameters to the function (more about these below).
+Predicate `fno:expects` provides info about the parameters of the function (more about these below).

 Predicate `fno:returns` provides info about the return value of the function (more about it below).